Spain March jobless rises for 8th month

 MADRID, APRIL 3 - Spain's number of registered jobless rose for the eighth straight month in March as companies in all areas of the economy continued to lay off staff in an effort to survive a deepening crisis.

-The number of registered unemployed rose by 0.8 percent in March from a month earlier, or by 38,769 people, leaving 4.75 million people out of work, data from the Labour Ministry showed.
+The number of registered unemployed rose by 0.8 percent in March from a month earlier, or by 38,769 people, leaving 4.75 million people out of work, data from the Labor Ministry showed.

 Spain's official unemployment rate, the result of a wider survey which includes registered and unregistered unemployed, rose to 22.9 percent in the fourth quarter of 2011, the highest in the European Union.